Catalogs & Handbooks

 Final Examinations

-The duration of final examinations should not exceed two- and one-half hours.
+The duration of final examinations should not exceed two- and one-half hours (except as enabled for particular students by OAS accommodations).
 Take-home examinations may be distributed at the last class meeting for submission to the instructor during the final examination period.
-Occasionally, the final examination schedule prepared by the Registrar creates unusual difficulties for a faculty member or for individual students.
-Change in the established time of a final examination may be made, in very exceptional cases only, by permission of the Registrar.

 Making Up Work